 Throughout the duration of the COVID-19 pandemic, the Buncombe County Board of Elections in collaboration with the NC State Board of Elections is committed to providing safe and accessible elections for voters.

-After reviewing guidance from the Center for Disease Control, the NC State Board of Elections has determined that it is necessary for poll workers and early voting workers to wear PPE in order to reduce the risk of disease transmission.
+After reviewing guidance from the CDC, the NC State Board of Elections has determined it is necessary for poll workers and early voting workers to wear PPE in order to reduce the risk of disease transmission.

 Note: Voters will be encouraged to wear face coverings and they will be available to any voter who wants one.
 However, voters will not be turned away if they choose not to wear a face covering.

-The following are the safety precautions taken at polling locations:
+The following are the safety precautions that will be taken at early voting and polling locations:

-- Voters will be offered masks and hand sanitizer upon arrival.
-Greeters will hand out single-use pens for filling out ballots, and cotton swabs wil be available for touch-screen equipment if needed.
+- Voters: Voters will be offered masks and hand sanitizer upon arrival.
+Greeters will hand out single-use pens for filling out ballots, and cotton swabs will be available for touch-screen equipment if needed.

-- “I Voted” stickers will not be given out this election.
+- No “I Voted” Stickers: “I Voted” stickers will not be given out this election.
 This is to reduce as many opportunities for transmission as possible.

-- Curbside voters will use disposable privacy sleeves.
+- Curbside Voters: Curbside voters will use disposable privacy sleeves.

-- All surfaces touched by voters or poll workers will be sanitized between each use.
-Voting booths and equipment touched by a user will be cleaned inbetween each voter.
+- Voting Equipment: All surfaces touched by voters or poll workers will be sanitized between each use.
+Voting booths and equipment touched by a user will be cleaned between each voter.

 For more details, view the attached document featuring guidance from the State Board of Elections.

-Elections Services is still currently looking for poll workers for Election Day, June 23rd.
-Click here if you’re interested!
+Election Services is still currently looking for poll workers for Early Voting and Election Day.

-For any more information about voting by mail, Early Voting, Election Day, or future elections, please visit the Board of Elections website.
+For more information about voting by mail, Early Voting, Election Day, or future elections, please visit buncombecounty.org/vote.